 The main ingredients of broken rice are also quite different from region to region.
 For instance, in Ha Noi, you can find Saigon-style broken rice with basic toppings like grilled ribs, steamed egg-meatloaf, and fried eggs.

 But in Saigon, you will have no less than 5 options for what you want to eat with broken rice (caramelized shrimp, chicken, and so on).
-However, if this is your first time, try the simplest dish first with grilled pork.
+However, if this is your first time, try the simplest dish first with the flavorful Vietnamese pork chops.

 One Vietnamese tip when eating this dish is to drizzle garlic and chili fish sauce over the rice and not use it as a dipping sauce.